pierreminiggio/opera-helpers/README.md

 cp env.example.js env.js
 ```

-Fill env.js with urls to use memo
+Fill env.js with your own API end points if you wanna use memo or password manager

-Install on Opera or Chrome
+Install on any chromium browser